 Addiction is not and has never been related to morals.
 It has nothing to do with notions of evil and righteousness, bad and good.
-A person can go to prison for abusing drugs – yet the science shows that drug addiction is as much a sickness as lupus might be.
+A person can go to prison for abusing drugs – yet science shows that drug addiction is as much a sickness as lupus might be.
 And it doesn’t only happen to affect criminals, but it affects athletes, visionary minds, soccer moms, CEOs, and rock stars.

 There’s a reason drug abuse is common among people who are miserable, and it’s because drugs make you feel better.
 Addiction and depression, anxiety, and poverty have been linked for decades, and what ties them together is an overabundance of stress and strife.

 If we want to fix the issue of addiction in society, then we have to collectively recognize what addiction is – a symptom, one that can only be treated by examining the underlying causes.
-And what makes that an all so complicated task is that the causes are often different from person to person.
+And what makes that an all so complicated task is that the causes often differ from person to person.
 Before we go into what you and anyone else can do as an individual to help society deal with addiction, we have to first go over what addiction is – and why it is not evil.

 What is Addiction?

 Addiction isn’t tied to morals or beliefs and has little to do with criminality or viciousness.
-Addiction has existed throughout human history, and many great figures throughout history had substance abuse problems, and our history with excessive alcohol consumption in particular traces back to the days of Alexander the Great, and beyond.
+Addiction has existed throughout human history, and many great figures throughout history had substance abuse problems, and our history with excessive alcohol consumption, in particular, traces back to the days of Alexander the Great and beyond.
 The misconception that those who struggle with addiction are weak-minded or weak-willed is founded upon nothing but prejudice.

 Why Some People Struggle with Addiction